barnabashub/rect/README.md

 Styling: Modern CSS3 with Glassmorphism effects

-📁 File Structure
+📁 Project Structure

-redirects.json: Your link database.
+- redirects.json: Your link database.

-generator.py: The engine that builds the directory structure.
+- generator.py: The engine that builds the directory structure.

-redirect-template.html: The HTML snippet used for each redirect.

-index.html: The public-facing landing page.

-404.html: The custom error page for broken links.
+- public/ — (Generated) This is what actually goes live.

-.github/workflows/deploy.yml: The automation script.
+- .github/workflows/deploy.yml: The automation script.

 ---